asinck/Timebot/README.md

 To run a command, directly address the bot (ie, `@timebot whoami`) or use a ! (ie, `!whoami`).

+With `biblebot.py`, the following commands can be used:

+- help, h: Show the user a list of available commands.
+- bible, b <reference>: Look up a bible verse or passage.
+Uses the https://bible-api.com/ API.
+Fairly flexible with input.
+- quit, q: tell the bot to exit.

 With `xkcdbot.py`, the following commands can be used: